in ME UK Rituximab Clinical Trial and B-cell Studies

 This website describes the UK rituximab

-trial project which Invest in ME has initiated and has been organising since the international
+trial project and related B-cell study research which Invest in ME has initiated and has been organising since the international

 researchers meeting and conference which the charity organised on 30/31 May 2013 and which was